 The Cultural Mapping Initiative (CMI) is an initiative of the International Voices of Diaspora program aimed at telling the human journey story from the raw realities of people’s journeys.
-The CMI offers two Arrivals products: What Was Left Behind and What Lies Ahead.
-Both products will be produced into a book and exhibit that will highlight and feature the trials and tribulations of international diasporas from their interview process with the IMID’s Academic and Research Team (ART).
+The CMI offers Arrivals: What's Left Behind, What Lies Ahead.

 GLOBAL DIASPORA CURRICULUM

 The Global Diaspora Curriculum features a group of uniquely designed higher education courses focused on topics related to the human journey in past, current, and future contexts.
 In collaboration with universities and partners – domestic and international, the IMID will deliver a uniquely distinctive academic and cultural experience by engaging students in discourse and projects on emerging topics of today’s global priorities surrounding the human journey.

 The Cross-Cultural Voices of Diaspora is a course of study designed for teaching at a university or college with the goal of bringing voices from the local community to speak on topics aligned with the objectives of the course.
 This course does not have a study abroad track; however, by bringing in key speakers on topics related to diaspora, culture, diversity, and how society has changed perspectives on past, current and future cultural norms, the students will engage in experiential learning.